Annie-XIE/summary-os/test-blog.md

         cookie=0x9bf3d60450c2ae94, duration=277632.103s, table=23, n_packets=0, n_bytes=0, idle_age=65534, hard_age=65534, priority=0 actions=drop
         cookie=0x9bf3d60450c2ae94, duration=277632.09s, table=24, n_packets=0, n_bytes=0, idle_age=65534, hard_age=65534, priority=0 actions=drop

-These rules in domU looks like normal without suspicious, so go on with dom0, try find more.
+These rules in DomU looks like normal without suspicious, so go on with Dom0, try find more.

 ##### OVS flow rules in Compute Node
-As analysis with "Picture 1"[https://github.com/Annie-XIE/summary-os/blob/master/flow-VM-to-DomU.png], the traffic direction from VM to DHCP is xapiX->xapiY(Dom0), then ->br-eth1->br-int(DomU).
+As analysis with this picture [traffic flow](https://github.com/Annie-XIE/summary-os/blob/master/flow-VM-to-DomU.png), the traffic direction from VM to DHCP is xapiX->xapiY(Dom0), then ->br-eth1->br-int(DomU).

 So, maybe some rules filtered the packages at layer 2 level by OVS.
 I do suspect